 The objective evidence that an available-for-sale equity instrument is impaired includes significant or non-temporary decline in fair value of equity instrument investment.
 The Group assesses the impairment of available-for-sale equity instrument item by item on balance sheet date.
 If the decline in fair value of equity instrument exceeds more than 50% (including 50%) of the initial investment cost or the decline in fair value of equity instrument persists for more than one year (including one year) at reporting date, it is concluded as impaired.
-If the decline in fair value of equity instrument exceeds more than 20% (including 20%) but less than 50% of the initial investment cost at reporting date, the Group will consider other factors such as price fluctuation rate etc., to judge whether an impairment loss on equity instruments incurred.
+If the decline in fair value of equity instrument exceeds more than 50% of the initial investment exceeds more than 20% (including 20%) but less than 50% of the initial investment cost at reporting date, the Group will consider other factors such as price fluctuation rate etc., to judge whether an impairment loss on equity instruments incurred.
 The Group calculates the initial cost of available-for-sale equity instrument using weighted average method.

-(All amounts in RMB Thousand Yuan unless otherwise stated) [English translation for reference only]
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2016 (All amounts in RMB Thousand Yuan unless otherwise stated) [English translation for reference only]